SpikingBrain: Spiking Brain-inspired Large Models: Results

 In addition, we perform a systematic evaluation of inference speed for both the 7B and 76B models without sequence parallelism enabled.
-The test environments include HuggingFace single-GPU deployment on MetaX C550 GPUs as well as both single- and multi-GPU deployments using vLLM.
+The experiments are conducted on MetaX C550 GPUs, including HuggingFace single-GPU deployment and both single- and multi-GPU deployments using vLLM.
 As shown in Table~\ref{tab:infer_latency}, SpikingBrain-7B consistently achieves multiplicative speedups over Qwen2.5 at a sequence length of 128k (1.41× on HuggingFace and 2.75× on vLLM), while delivering performance comparable to—or even exceeding—that of the Mistral model, which also employs SWA to achieve linear complexity.
 For the larger 76B model, inference speed is equally compelling: it not only significantly outperforms Llama2-70B, but even surpasses the MoE baseline Mixtral-8×7B in settings with Expert Parallel (EP) enabled.
 These results highlight the broad applicability and performance advantages of our approach across model scales and inference frameworks.

-For long-sequence training, we further measure Throughput per GPU Second (TGS) on SpikingBrain-7B and the Qwen2.5 baseline under the sequence parallelism framework.
-The experiments show a 5.36× throughput advantage for our 7B model at a sequence length of 128k, consistent with the TTFT improvements observed during inference.
+For long-sequence training, we further measure Throughput per GPU Second (TGS) on SpikingBrain-7B and the Qwen2.5 baseline under the sequence parallelism framework, using MetaX C550 GPUs.
+The experiments show a 5.36× throughput advantage for our 7B model at a sequence length of 128k, consistent with the TTFT improvements observed during inference and attributable to its efficient attention design.